Japan to draw up guidelines on how to transport COVID-19 vaccines

 The government plans to begin inoculating 10,000 health workers this month before expanding the pool to other health workers, people age 65 and older, and those with pre-existing conditions.

+The government plans to administer the Pfizer vaccine to participants in two doses 21 days apart, with their physical condition recorded every day from the first shot to four weeks after the second shot.

+The research team will collect data on a weekly basis on the symptoms and serious reactions that are expected to occur in one in every several thousand people.

-“Vaccines are the key to our coronavirus measures,” Prime Minister Yoshihide Suga said during the committee session.
-“The government will work with prefectures and municipalities to ensure all of the people will be able to be safely vaccinated.”
+"Vaccines are the key to our coronavirus measures," Prime Minister Yoshihide Suga said during the committee session on Monday.
+"The government will work with prefectures and municipalities to ensure all of the people will be able to be safely vaccinated."

 The government has agreements in place to receive enough vaccine doses for 157 million people, 72 million of which are to come from Pfizer.
 The remainder will be provided by AstraZeneca PLC and Moderna Inc.